patty1112/OreMarket_App/README.txt

 	frontend using something like tokens.
 The process of encryption would have required the backend to encrypt a request's password and compare it to the stored password for that user.
 It would have also needed to factor in username somehow to avoid identical passwords being mapped to the same hash.
+	Also we would want to implement functions for user to upload photos of products, and actual purchasing options.